 Defining abuse helps to clarify the range of behaviours that are unacceptable in the context of an organisation's efforts to be child safe.
-A good Code of Conduct should not only describe the various forms of child abuse, but also provide examples of specific behaviours that fall within those definitions.
+A good Child Safe Code of Conduct should not only describe the various forms of child abuse but also provide examples of specific behaviours that fall within those definitions.

-Child abuse falls into different categories:2
+Child abuse includes: